Google Pixel 5 slashed down to $649 in Black Friday smartphone deal

-This Black Friday has brought us plenty of good deals on smartphones, and we would be remiss to not bring your attention to the most trendy phones on sale right now.
+This Black Friday has brought us plenty of smartphone deals, and we would be remiss to not bring your attention to the most trendy phones on sale right now.

-The Google Pixel 5 definitely ranks highly in that list.
-With a 90Hz AMOLED screen, a long battery life, and a 12MP camera, this phone is incredibly flexible at a budget price.
+The Google Pixel 5 is the top option from the company this year and it definitely ranks highly in that list.
+With a 90Hz AMOLED screen, solid battery life, and its always impressive camera, this phone is a standout at its budget price.
 Oh, and did we mention it's also a 5G phone?

 Right now, you can find the Google Pixel 5 for $649 on Amazon.
-That's a solid $50 off the original price.
+That's a solid $50 off the original price on this recently released smartphone.
 What a deal!

 Google Pixel 5 Black Friday deal